Romney Marsh: Fifth Continent.

 Check-in at the historic Mermaid Inn, in the heart of the old town, and meet your tour leader, Dr Christopher Cole, for an early evening walking tour of Rye before enjoying an included 3-course evening meal in the hotel, well-known for its use of local produce and its fine Tudor dining rooms.

-This morning we get a feel for the landscape and heritage of Romney Marsh with a drive across its length to explore its eastern half.
+Today we get a feel for the landscape and heritage of Romney Marsh by exploring its eastern side.
 Our first stop is the tiny hamlet of Burmarsh, where we visit the church of All Saints, commissioned by William the Conqueror’s half-brother in the 12th century and still in fine condition.
 At Eastbridge we discover our first lost village of the Marsh, and then at Newchurch we find a peaceful village green, the leaning tower of the splendid St Peter and St Paul’s church, and an important RAF history.

 We stop for lunch at the Star Inn, St Mary-in-the-Marsh, which has been welcoming guests since the 15th century, including Noel Coward who lived next door.
 The local church is also full of interest, with its fine Norman tower and grave of Edith Nesbit, author of the Railway Children.
 We conclude the day with a visit to the colourful seaside village of Dymchurch, with its glorious sandy beach and rich history.
 A sea wall was begun here by the Romans, and by Medieval times Dymchurch was home to the Lords of the Level.
 It was also a base for some of England’s most notorious smugglers, whose exploits inspired the Dr Syn stories of local author Russell Thorndyke.